trueos/pcbsd/docs/desktops.rst

 WindowLab
 =========

-`WindowLab <http://nickgravgaard.com/windowlab/>`_ is a small and simple window manager.
+The `WindowLab window manager <http://nickgravgaard.com/windowlab/>`_ is small and simple.
 It uses a window resizing mechanism that allows one or many edges of a window to be changed in one action, and an innovative menubar that shares the same part of the screen as the taskbar.
 It follows a click-to-focus but not raise-on-focus policy.
 This means that when a window is clicked it gets focus, but it is not redrawn to obscure other windows.
 This allows one, for example, to switch to a terminal to enter commands while keeping documentation visible in a web browser.